top of page

 Yzven cast Chrihin another glance, who shot it right back at him.

-They fell into silence as Rara led them through the thick, viney jungle with a level of ease that tattered on supernatural.
+They fell into silence as Rara led them through the thick, viney jungle with a level of ease that teetered on supernatural.
 At one point along their walk, Yzven glimpsed a trail of smoke curling up into the deepening bruise of the sky.
 He craned his heads around to see and spotted small, flickering collections of light.
 Fires.
 Well under control and clearly in use for something.

 “Nevermind them,” Rara said.
 “They’ve paid their monthly dues and then some.
 They are mother’s favourites right now.
 Which means they’re off limits.”